nleyja/Noah_Leyja-DevOps-Interview-Prep/README.md

 ### Continuous delivery is a software development practice where code changes are automatically built, tested, and prepared for a release to production.

-### <what you created with that tool / concept>
+#### We implemented a Jenkins pipeline.

-### CI/CD creates a fast and effective process of getting your product to market before your competition as well as releasing new features and bug fixes to keep your current customers happy.
+#### CI/CD creates a fast and effective process of getting your product to market before your competition as well as releasing new features and bug fixes to keep your current customers happy.

-### Smaller code changes, fault isolations, faster mean time to resolution, more test reliability, faster release rate, smaller backlog, customer satifaction, increase team transparency and accountability, and reduce costs.
+#### Smaller code changes, fault isolations, faster mean time to resolution, more test reliability, faster release rate, smaller backlog, customer satifaction, increase team transparency and accountability, and reduce costs.

 # 3. What is Jenkins?